-Green is a colour being seen more and more in kitchens at the moment.
+Green is a color being seen more and more in kitchens at the moment.
 Two popular green kitchen hues are dark forest or country sage shades which are both magnificent in their own right.
 We chose to highlight the latter however as this unique kitchen caught our eye.
 The sage weatherboarding wall effect which leads effortlessly into the high cupboards creates a look you’d struggle to find anywhere else.

 9. Luxury Kitchen